Poverty Targeting with Imperfect Information: Empirical Bayes Rules

-In this subsection, I characterize the decision rule that minimizes the Bayes risk when the true prior distribution \(G\) is known.
-This oracle rule provides a benchmark for optimal behavior under uncertainty, serving as a guide for the EB procedure developed later.
+I now characterize the decision rule that minimizes Bayes risk when the distribution \(G\) is known.
+This oracle rule is the benchmark for optimal targeting under uncertainty and the object the empirical Bayes procedure will approximate.

-Because the loss function is nonnegative and measurable, Fubini’s theorem allows interchanging of the order of expectations.
-Thus, the Bayes risk conditional on \(\boldsymbol{\sigma}^2\) can be expressed as